protounit/watchtower/README.md

 * After text formatting it creates fork of process and send message via guzzle
 * Parent process doing nothing so you don't wait until it stops requesting Telegram API
 * Child process waits for response and die after job is done
+* If you set config option `'useFork' => false` guzzle will wait for response from Telegram API and hold your app till

 *Too much messages per time could eat all of your RAM because there is no fork bomb detectors!*